simon02/teamleader-exercise-1/README.md

   POST /calculate_discounts

-The body should contain an order in JSON (see example)[https://github.com/teamleadercrm/coding-test/blob/master/example-orders/order1.json].
+The body should contain an order in JSON [see example](https://github.com/teamleadercrm/coding-test/blob/master/example-orders/order1.json).
 For the example order, this would look like this:

 ```json
 {